-First and foremost, what many individuals neglect to take into consideration is that there is a difference between weight loss versus fat loss.
+Many individuals neglect the fact that there is a difference between weight loss versus fat loss.
 When you’re obsessed with weighing yourself on the scale, eating less and exercising more you’re solely focused on weight loss.
-An individual’s weight can fluctuate during the day especially when you factor in fluid retention, sodium intake, menstrual cyles and muscle weight.
-The scale is not an accurate method of tracking fat loss.’My personal preference to track fat loss is taking bi-monthly photos, how your jeans fit, and assessing body composition via skin fold testing using Harpenden calipers.
+An individual’s weight can fluctuate during the day especially when you factor in fluid retention, sodium intake, carb intake, menstrual cycles and muscle weight.
+The scale is not an accurate method of tracking fat loss.’My personal preference to track fat loss is taking photos, how your jeans fit, and assessing body composition via skin fold testing using Harpenden calipers.
 In contrast, fat loss is about losing body fat, preserving lean tissue (muscle), and achieving a body that looks lean, healthy and fit.
 Fat loss is NOT about counting calories, starvation diets, stepping on the scale every day, willpower, or excessive amounts of exercise.
 Balance is the key to long term, permanent fat loss.

-FOCUS ON HEALTH FIRST and FAT LOSS WILL HAPPEN
+FOCUS ON HEALTH FIRST and FAT LOSS HAPPENS NATURALLY

 10 New Rules of Fat Loss

 #1 Manage your Stressors.
-Consider unresolved emotions.
-Stress comes in many forms – physical, psychological, emotional, environmental, electromagnetic and spiritual stress.
+Stress comes in many forms – physical, psychological, emotional, environmental, electromagnetic and spiritual.
 Anxiety and stress of any kind can inhibit fat loss because stress hormones signal your body to actually store fat and break down metabolically active muscle tissue.

-#2 Restful Sleep.
-If your goal is to look good, feel good and lose fat, you must ensure that you’re sleeping well.
+#2 Uninterrupted Sleep.
+If you want to look your best, feel better, increase energy, boost memory and lose fat, you must ensure that you’re sleeping well.
 Poor sleep can make AND keep you fat because it interferes with and suppresses fat burning hormones.
 Do not underestimate the value of restful sleep and daily relaxation for fat loss.

-#3 Eliminate Intolerant & Sensitive Foods.
-Stop eating foods your body is allergic to, intolerant to or sensitive to – they are usually foods you crave or eat every single day, which is why it’s so important to include a variety of foods in your diet.
-Eating foods your body’s sensitive to will increase inflammation.
-These foods are toxic to your system and cause stress hormones to be released which will sabotage your fat loss efforts.
-The Top Intolerant Foods to Avoid
+#3 Eliminate Offending, Inflammatory Foods.
+Stop eating inflammatory foods your body is allergic to, intolerant to or sensitive to – these are very often the foods you crave or eat every single day, which is why it’s so important to include a variety of foods in your diet.
+These foods increase toxic load, chronic low level inflammation and trigger stress hormones to be released that sabotage your fat loss efforts.
+The Top Trigger Foods to Avoid

-#4 Address Digestive Dysfunction.
+#4 Address Digestive Function.
 Keep your Gut Healthy and Love Your Liver.
 To lose body fat and more importantly keep it off, you must assimilate nutrients required to build muscle (your metabolically active tissue).
-HCL deficiency, Candida, parasites, H. pylori and leaky gut are just a few conditions that can silently inhibit fat loss.
+HCL deficiency, underlying infections (Candida, parasites, bacterial, H. pylori), bacterial imbalances and leaky gut are just a few conditions that can silently inhibit fat loss.
 A healthy liver must be able to detoxify fat storage hormone metabolites.

 #5 Balance Hormones.
 Prioritize insulin and cortisol first!
 Balance blood sugar and stabilize insulin.
 A body that is sensitive to insulin will lose body fat more rapidly than an individual who is insulin resistant.
 Why?
 Insulin, in excess, is a fat storage hormone.
 If your pancreas constantly secrete insulin to bring the blood sugar down, you’ll become insulin resistant and may eventually become diabetic.